Factbox: Impact on banks from Britain's vote to leave the EU

 Lloyds Banking Group (LLOY.L), Britain's largest mortgage lender and the only major British retail bank without a subsidiary in another EU country, is close to selecting Berlin as a European base to secure market access to the EU after Britain withdraws.

+Morgan Stanley (MS.N) has chosen Frankfurt to be a new base for its European Union operations as Britain prepares to leave the bloc, according to a source familiar with the matter.

+Morgan Stanley is planning to use its Frankfurt subsidiary as the center for its EU trading operations.
+"That means 200 new people will be coming to Frankfurt," the source said.

-U.S. bank Morgan Stanley (MS.N) has identified many of the roles that will need to be moved from Britain after Brexit, sources involved in the processes told Reuters.
+Morgan Stanley has identified many of the roles that will need to be moved from Britain after Brexit, sources involved in the processes had previously told Reuters.

-Morgan Stanley, which bases the bulk of its European staff in Britain, will have to move up to 1,000 jobs in sales and trading, risk management, legal and compliance, as well as slimming the back office in favor of locations overseas, one source told Reuters.
+The U.S. bank, which bases the bulk of its European staff in Britain, will have to move up to 1,000 jobs in sales and trading, risk management, legal and compliance, as well as slimming the back office in favor of locations overseas, one source told Reuters.

-Morgan Stanley may initially shift 300 staff from Britain following its exit from the EU, and is scouting for office space in Frankfurt and Dublin, Bloomberg News reported in February.
+Morgan Stanley may initially shift 300 staff from Britain following its EU exit, and is scouting for office space in Frankfurt and Dublin, Bloomberg News reported in February.

 The bank plans to double the number of bankers it has in Frankfurt to 400, German newspaper Welt am Sonntag reported in June.

-Nomura Holdings Inc (8604.T) is applying for a license to operate a new entity in Frankfurt, as Japan's largest brokerage gears up for Britain's planned exit from the European Union in 2019.
+Nomura Holdings Inc (8604.T) is applying for a licence to operate a new entity in Frankfurt, as Japan's largest brokerage gears up for Britain's planned exit from the European Union in 2019.

 Asset management company Northern Trust (NTRS.O) will set up a European Union banking base in Luxembourg following Britain's decision to leave the bloc, LuxembourgforFinance, the body promoting the Grand Duchy as a financial center, said.